The Journalism Program offers a Journalism minor.

 The Journalism minor provides a bridge between a liberal arts education and the practice of journalism, which seeks to strengthen democracy by informing citizens and promoting public dialogue.

 The program teaches the essential skills of good journalism: critical thinking, research and investigation, clear expression, and storytelling in every form.
-It explores journalists’ duty to the truth, public and private ethics, the pressures of a changing media ecosystem, and other challenges that face the modern reporter, editor, critic, essayist and public intellectual.
+It explores journalists’ duty to the truth, public and private ethics, the pressures of a changing media ecosystem, and other challenges that face reporters, editors, critics, essayists and public intellectuals.

 Requirements for the Minor